UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

     is-separated 𝒫 (Σ A B)
   extended-fundamental-theorem-id H =
     ( forward-implication-extended-fundamental-theorem-id H ,
     backward-implication-extended-fundamental-theorem-id)
 ```

 ### The unbased extended fundamental theorem of identity types

 We give a similar characterization for a binary family of types `B : A → A → 𝒰`
 over a not necessarily pointed or inhabited type `A` whose elements are all
 merely equal.
+In other words, `A` is any π₀-trivial type.
+The characterization
-The characterization asserts that the following are equivalent:
+asserts that the following are equivalent:

 1. For every `x : A`, every family of maps out of the identity types
    `f : (y : A) → (x ＝ y) → B x y`, is a family of `𝒫`-maps.